Using your Kanban backlog

 About the Kanban backlog

-If you're planning work for your team, you get a bigger backlog that gives you an optimized list view of the issues you're creating and ranking for your team.
+If you're planning work for your team, the Kanban backlog gives you a bigger backlog with an optimized list view of the issues you're creating and ranking for your team.
 If you're a team member working on a Kanban project, you can focus on your work-in-progress on the Kanban board, without the distraction of items in planning.

 Accessing the Kanban backlog